Search

 Synopsis

-This workshop will provide attendees with updates of: the Indigenous Services Canada’s housing investments in First Nation communities in Ontario since Budget 2016, update on new initiatives this year, planned housing investments over the five fiscal years, and the sharing of success stories and best practices in Ontario.
-The session will end with participant feedback to improve housing conditions in Ontario.
+This session will offer attendees a comprehensive overview of key developments, including: the progress of Indigenous Services Canada’s housing investments in First Nation communities across Ontario since Budget 2016, updates on new initiatives launched this year, and the planned housing investments for the next five fiscal years.
+Additionally, the session will feature the sharing of success stories and best practices from Ontario.
+The workshop will conclude with an interactive feedback session, where participants can share their insights to help enhance housing conditions in Ontario’s First Nation communities

 Biography